 - Modification of treatment in patients with Cardiovascular and Respiratory system co-morbidities

-Who can apply: This course is for canine musculoskeletal professionals who have a strong knowledge of the canine patient, or those training in the canine musculoskeletal profession who wish to develop their canine practice.
+Who can apply: This course is designed for canine musculoskeletal professionals who have solid academic knowledge and significant hands on experience in the field of canine therapeutic medicine.
 Proof of prior experience and education is essential.

 - A solid canine musculoskeletal assessment process (which includes joint and soft tissue testing)

-- Knowledge of Mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the canine patient
+- Knowledge of adjustments/mobilisation and Balanced Ligamentous Tension/Balance Tissue Tension and Myofascial styles of treatment related to the canine patient;

-- Ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the canine patient,
+- An ability to apply soft tissue, stretching, articulation, mobilisations, Myofascial and Balanced Ligamentous Tension techniques to the canine patient,

 - Safe and confident handling of the canine model in an therapeutic manner.